 Adventure Sailing Tours

-Exploring volcanic atolls, cruising about aboard a traditional dhoni fishing boat, snorkelling the turquoise waters and spotting not only manta rays and whale sharks.
-Two highly recommended Maldives sailing tours (scroll down after clicking the link):
+Exploring volcanic atolls, cruising about aboard a traditional dhoni fishing boat, snorkeling the turquoise waters and spotting not only manta rays and whale sharks.
+We picked two Maldives sailing tours you'll definitely love (scroll down after clicking the link): Maldives Sailing Adventure Tours

 We get asked a lot about good and affordable underwater cameras.
-Like in this TripAdvisor Topic in the Maldives Forum, we highly recommend the Olympus TG-5 (or the cheaper TG-4).
-Make sure to wash it in fresh water after every sea use (click the image for details and the best price on amazon):
+We use and highly recommend the Olympus TG-5 (or the cheaper TG-4).
+Make sure to wash it in fresh water after every sea use (click the image for details and the best price on amazon)